-During 2016 Monex had a ROA of 1.33% and a ROE of 14.66%, we consider that our return rates are due to the efficiency of our business operation, our focus on products and highly profitable client segments, which require lower capital levels and our careful and conservative financial administration.
-For instance, Banco Monex had a ROA of 1.1% and a ROE of 14.27% in 2016, and a capitalization ratio of 14.77%.
-As of December 31, 2016, Banco Monex had a past due loan reserves ratio of 0.39% and a4 loan risk reserves / loan portfolio ratio of 1.6% according to information published by the CNBV, Banco Monex holds the 14th position within the 47 institutions included in the CNBV's document.
+During 2017 we had a ROA of 1.09% and a ROE of 14.42%.
+We consider that our return rates are due to the efficiency of our business operation, our focus on products and highly profitable client segments, which require lower capital levels and our careful and conservative financial administration.
+For instance, Banco Monex had a ROA of 0.92% and a ROE of 13.00% in 2017, and a capitalization ratio of 16.11%.
+As of December 31, 2017, Banco Monex had a past due loan reserves ratio of 0.94% and a loan risk reserves / loan portfolio ratio of 1.67% according to information published by the CNBV, Banco Monex holds the 4th position within the 48 institutions included in the CNBV's document with the lowest past due loan reserves ratio of the sector.